Sex at Dawn: Negative critiques

 Saxon ultimately denounces Ryan and Jethá's argument as "a contemporary middle-class, child-free, sex-obsessed, male fantasy projected back onto prehistory.
 It may increasingly become our present, but it certainly isn't our human past.
 And "recreational sex" is not what creates the future."
 In a Chronicle of Higher Education review, David Barash—co-author of The Myth of Monogamy: Fidelity and Infidelity in Animals and People—wrote approvingly of Dusk, stating that Ryan and Jethá "ignore and/or misrepresent reams of anthropology and biology in their eagerness to make a brief for some sort of Rousseau-ian sexual idyll that exists—and/or existed—only in their overheated libidinous imaginations."

 Evolutionary psychologist Diana Fleischman—an advocate of polyamory—has criticized Sex at Dawn, arguing that its critiques of normative monogamy and evolutionary psychology are overreaching; to the point of strongly misrepresenting evolutionary theory and history.
 Psychologist Steven Pinker similarly referred to the book as "pseudoscience" in a tweet, with Pinker and Fleischman both recommending Dusk (see above) as a more scientifically-accurate alternative.

+Herbert Gintis, economist and evolutionary scholar, wrote in a review for Amazon.com that, although the authors' conclusions are "usually not far from the truth, ...Ryan and Jethá justify their position mostly [with] anecdotal and unsystematic anthropological evidence, and the authors have no anthropological credentials."
+Gintis critiques the idea that human males were unconcerned with parentage, "which would make us unlike any other species I can think of" and suggests that the authors' characterization of prehistoric human warfare is incorrect.

 Some reviews argue that Ryan and Jethá set up a strawman argument with the "standard narrative."
 Both Gintis and sexuality scholar Emily Nagoski argue there is no "standard narrative" in modern scientific literature, with Nagoski in particular accusing Ryan and Jethá of bulverism: "At no point does the book even attempt to convince me that this is the narrative; it simply asserts that it is so and moves on.
 As a person who has read a great deal of the science they cite, I can tell you that among scientists, S@D’s narrative is not remotely 'standard.'
 I could buy the argument that it is a CULTURAL narrative, and if that were the claim the authors were making, a great deal of my struggles with the book would be resolved."
-Nagoski agrees with many of the book's criticisms of evolutionary psychology and the book's thesis "that monogamy is not the innate sociosexual system of humans," but states that "they come to the wrong conclusion about the nature of human sexuality" due to errors of reasoning and understanding of evolutionary science.
+Nagoski agrees with many of the book's criticisms of evolutionary psychology and the authors' thesis "that monogamy is not the innate sociosexual system of humans," but states that "they come to the wrong conclusion about the nature of human sexuality" due to errors of reasoning and understanding of evolutionary science.
 Nagoski ultimately concluded that the book was "sloppily reasoned, contemptuous, and ignorant."